opentox/lazar/README.md

 #### Experiment with other datasets, endpoints and algorithms

   You can pass training_dataset, prediction_feature and algorithms parameters to the `Model::Validation.create_from_enanomapper` command.
 The [API documentation](http://rdoc.info/gems/lazar) provides detailed instructions.
+Detailed documentation and validation results can be found in this [publication](https://github.com/enanomapper/nano-lazar-paper/blob/master/nano-lazar.pdf).

 Documentation
 -------------